 When you determine that you’ve got worn shocks, a replacement is in order.
 One of the first decisions you have to make is whether to buy OEM or aftermarket shocks.
 OEM is the better option because:

 - OEM shocks have guaranteed quality and fitment

 - OEM shocks are more affordable in the long stretch

 - It’s easy to find OEM shocks that are designed just for your car

 This article goes into more detail about this: 3 Great Reasons to Use OEM Toyota Shocks Instead of Aftermarket Shocks

 Replacing Your Shocks

-Before deciding to bring your Toyota to a shop and spend hundreds of dollars on labor, you should consider replacing the shocks yourself.
+Don't be so quick to bring your Toyota to a shop and spend hundreds of dollars on labor.
+You should consider replacing the shocks yourself.
 With the right tools, replacing a pair of shocks is an easy job even a beginner could tackle without much trouble.

-For a comprehensive step-by-step guide on replacing the shocks on your Toyota, check out this tutorial: How to Replace Your Toyota Shocks
+Need a comprehensive step-by-step guide on replacing the shocks on your Toyota?
+Check out this tutorial: How to Replace Your Toyota Shocks